-Distillations explores the human stories behind science and technology, tracing a path through history in order to better understand the present.
-Our hosts are Michal Meyer, historian of science and editor in chief of Chemical Heritage magazine, and Bob Kenworthy, CHF’s in-house chemist.
-Each month we examine the intersections of culture, history, and material science.
+Distillations podcast explores the human stories behind science and technology, tracing a path through history in order to better understand the present.
+Our hosts are Michal Meyer, a historian of science and editor in chief of Distillations magazine, and Bob Kenworthy, CHF’s in-house chemist.
+Each month we explore stories from the intersection of science, culture, and history.

 171 - 180 of 206

 August 15, 2008 | by Distillations Staff

 Posted In: Society | Technology

 June 27, 2008 | by Distillations Staff

 Posted In: Society

 June 13, 2008 | by Distillations Staff

-©2010 Chemical Heritage Foundation
+©2010–2015 Chemical Heritage Foundation